-Consumer interest in trains as toys waned in the late 1950s, but has undergone resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.
+Before the 1950s, there was little distinction between toy trains and model railroads–model railroads were toys by definition.
+Pull toys and wind-up trains were marketed by children, while electric trains were marketed towards teens, especially teenaged boys.
+Consumer interest in trains as toys waned in the late 1950s, but has experienced resurgence since the late 1990s due in large part to the popularity of Thomas the Tank Engine.

 Thanks for your interest in model trains tyler tx